jonlabelle/ci-markdown/README.md

 Powered rendering libray that parses files of text and renders html output for codeigniter.

 It's convert the static contents of a text files (like thist) and will output a formatted html web page, of any markdown text file or markdown string parameter.
 Of course, its not an editor, its the utillity that take the contents and renders as html.
-Tis its a folk of CI Markdown, a library that parses files or text and renders html, a modified rendition of Michel Fortin's PHP Markdown and PHP Markdown Extra
+Tis its a folk of CI Markdown, **a library/class that parses files or text and renders html**, a modified rendition of Michel Fortin's PHP Markdown and PHP Markdown Extra

 ## FEATURES